AzSwarm/SimpleSwarm/README.md

 This Cmdlet will do the following configuration:

 * Create an Azure Virtual Machine.
-* Add the virtual machine to the Docker Swarm Manager Availability Set
+* Add the virtual machine to the Docker Swarm Manager Availability Set.
-* Add the virtual machine information to the storage account table SimpleSwarmSetup
+* Add the virtual machine information to the storage account table SimpleSwarmSetup.
 * Initialize the Docker Swarm Manager and save the manger/worker token inside the key vault.